Chapter 25:

 “I don’t know what you’re saying, but it’s starting to piss me off.”

-“Okay, show us what you’ve got.”
+“Okay, fineee.
+Show us what you’ve got.”

 With that, we set off to find a vermin trap.
-Luckily, the three directed me to a guaranteed First Year trap near the heart of the central campus.
-Stopping at the edge of a dead-end alley, I peered through the dimly lit space where I could make out a lonely, gilded tome sixty feet away.
+Luckily, the three directed me to a guaranteed First Year trap nearby at the heart of the central campus.
+Stopping near the edge of a dead-end alley, I peered at the dimly lit space where I could make out a lonely, gilded tome sixty feet away.
+Rionriv had explained to me on the way that the book was, in fact, a hostile mimic.
+But that wasn’t all that was down this narrow passage, as the real trap was the corgsquitoes and rats that emerged from the sewer grate midway through the alley.

 After a moment of careful observation, I laid out a plan for how I imagined the combat would work.
-Directing Aesandoral and Sharzin to either side of the alley entrance, our strategy focused on them hiding and only emerging once I gave the signal.
+Directing Aesandoral and Sharzin to either side of the alley entrance, our current strategy focused on them hiding and emerging once I gave the signal.

 Only one way to find out.

 Two arrows whooshed overhead and found their targets.
-A cloud of bloody mist burst into existence as a pair of corgsquitoes disappeared and the arrows clattered in the distance.
+A cloud of bloody mist burst into existence as a pair of corgsquitoes disappeared, and the arrows clattered in the distance.

 “Godsdamned—nice!
 Cover.
 Ri, go!”